 6. What is the max total pack weight I’m willing to carry after accounting for all sleeping gear, clothes, provisions, water, and extras like crampons and an ice-ax?

 7. Is an ultralight tent still going to seem like such a good idea if I get caught in a storm or whiteout?

 In winter, spatial considerations take on a much more nuanced character and require more forethought than when camping in the year’s warmer months.
 Below, we’ve added a short list of the benefits and drawbacks of both smaller and larger tents to help you decide just how big (or small) you need to go.

 It’s light, reasonably priced, and is built to deal with any sort of battering the elements can conjure, even in their most mischievous or malevolent of moods.
-Weighing in at just 3.75 lbs, the Shield 2 is the lightest tent in our review.
+Weighing in at just 3.75 lbs, the Big Agnes Shield 2 Person Mountaineering Tent is the lightest tent in our review.
 As such, it naturally lends itself to both backpacking and mountaineering, and with a footprint of 28 square feet is a good pick for anyone who envisions pitching up on narrow, airy ledges or terraces on steep mountainsides.

 As with any tent that excels in any one aspect, the Shield makes a few compromises elsewhere.
 The Shield’s single-wall construction is the primary contributor to its very appealing lightweight, but this feature means it sacrifices a little in the way of breathability and “bombproofing” compared to the subsequent tents in our review, and at 28 sq ft, the internal space makes it something short of palatial in its dimensions if used for two people.
 As far as one-wallers go, it’s a toughie, to be sure, but if your priority is all-weather protection rather than weight then the next few tents on our list will serve your purposes better.